mhwombat/nix-for-numbskulls/flake-recipes.md

 - The [hello-flake-compat](https://codeberg.org/mhwombat/hello-flake-compat) repo
   is identical to `hello-flake`, except that it can be used in legacy (non-flake) projects.
-  This allows us to launch a shell using either the old nix-shell or the new nix shell commands, and to build the project using either the old nix-build or the new nix build commands.
+  This allows us to launch a shell using either the old `nix-shell` or the new `nix shell` (no hyphen) commands, and to build the project using either the old `nix-build` or the new `nix build` commands.

 - The [hello-flake-haskell](https://codeberg.org/mhwombat/hello-flake-haskell) repo
   shows how to package a Haskell program.